 - A spectral analysis is made of the audio (separating it in different frequency bands), calculating sound intensity for each individual band

-- Every 5 minutes, the measured sound intensity is sent to a central server on the internet using your home WiFi connection.
+- Every 5 minutes, the measured sound intensity is sent to a central server on the internet.
 Because we only communicate intensities, this does not reveal audio fragments (conversations for example).

 - The central server takes the measured intensities and can do corrections, like a microphone specific correction, or a correction to apply A-weighting

 External things to investigate:

-The plan is to divide the audio spectrum up into octaves and calculate the total energy in each octave.
+The audio spectrum is divided up into octaves and the total energy in each octave is calculated.
 We can then easily apply sensor/housing specific corrections, do A weighting, etc.

 Subjective audio levels are generally calculated on a logarithmic scale in dB using "A-weighting".
 A-weighting calculates a subjective loudness level from a physical loudness, applying a correction factor for each (part of an) octave band.